Carpobrotus edulis (L.) N. E. Br.

 The word "Hottentot" in the common name is first recorded in the late 17th century.
 It was used to refer to the Khoikhoi, a group of Khoisan-speaking pastoral peoples of South Africa and Namibia.
 Now is regarded as too derogatory and offensive to be used in an ethnic sense.
 The only acceptable modern use for "Hottentot" is in the common names of plants and animals.

 USDA hardiness zones 8b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Growing Carpobrotus in containers is ideal, and you can overwinter them in temperate regions.
 Just bring the pot in and water it deeply.
-Cut back the plant and let it dry out and languish for the winter in a warm location.
-In March, resume regular watering and move the plant to a full light situation where it has some protection from burning rays.
+Cut back the plant, let it dry out, and languish for the winter in a warm location.
+In spring, resume regular watering and move the plant to a full light situation with some protection from burning rays.
 Gradually reintroduce the plant to temperatures outdoors until it can tolerate a full day outside.

 - Back to genus Carpobrotus

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.